TosbackCgusBridge-Bot/CGUs-versions/Shopstyle/Privacy Policy.md

 Push notifications

-You may adjust the "Settings" on your mobile device to disable push notifications for any of our mobile applications for which you would like to stop receiving such notifications.
+You may adjust the "Settings" on your mobile device settings (or within the "profile" tab of certain applications) to disable push notifications for any of our mobile applications for which you would like to stop receiving such notifications.
 You may adjust the "Notification" settings usually found in your browser "Preferences" or "Settings" to block or remove certain browser-based push notifications.

 Third party offers